cgiliberto/notebooks/cogsci.md

+Craik, K. 1943. *The Nature of Explanation*.
+Cambridge University Press.

 Dayan.
 P. et al. 2005. *Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems*.
 MIT Press.

 (to read) Feinberg, T.E. and Mallatt, J.M.
 2016. *The Ancient Origins of Consciousness: How the Brain Created Experience*.
 MIT Press.